NeKroFR/AdventOfCode/2025/README.md

 # Advent of Code 2025

-This year I wanted to challenge myself, so I've decided to try to solve every problems in system verilog.
+This year I wanted to challenge myself, so I've decided to try to solve every problem in system verilog.

 ## Setup